"So, You Don't Want to Go to Church Anymore" - legitimate or illegitimate to leave the church altogether?

 And I know many who have ended up in this place.

-The author left "the church system" over 35 years ago due to disillusionment which began with a seven year wilderness journey.
-It was during the first 20 years of that time he spent much of his time around "Out of Church" believers, others who had 'left the Babylon system' as he at that time likewise was referring to his departure.
+In the article we read, the author had left "the church system" over 35 years ago due to disillusionment which began with a seven-year wilderness journey.
+It was during the first 20 years of that time he spent much of his time around "Out of Church" believers, others who had 'left the Babylon system' as he at that time had characterized his departure.

 20 years after his journey out of the church began, he wrote the article that we just read and he confessed that he had become "sick of it all" - the values and mindset of those dogmas.